gradient-pulse/phi-mesh/README.md

 - `docs/` — Historic Φ-mesh genesis commemoration.
 - `pulse/` — Historic signal logs and weekly Φ snapshots.
 - `README.md` — This file.
 Updated regularly to reflect the Mesh’s recursion.
+- `phi-pulse.md` — Core concept and design layers of the Φ‑Pulse: the Mesh’s planetary-scale coherence signal.
 - `phi_node_spec.md` — Technical overview of the Φ‑Feedback Node.
 - `public-interface.md` — UX design for 3-widget control panel.
 - `rgp-papers/` — PDF archive of 14 foundational RGP papers from the Zenodo series.